p4sstime/p4sstime/README.md

 sm_pt_stats_delay        7.5    # Set the delay between round end and the stats being displayed in chat. sm_pt_save_radius        200    # Set the radius in hammer units from the goal that an intercept is considered a save. sm_pt_practice           0/1    # If 1, enables practice mode.
-When the round timer reaches 5 minutes, add 5 minutes to the timer. sm_pt_catapultprint      0/1    # If 1, enables catapult events printing to chat; temporary cvar until I have a better system for this
+When the round timer reaches 5 minutes, add 5 minutes to the timer.
 ```

 ### Logs Example